cap-security-cartel/report-generator/source/report.md

 For non-initial mints, the calculation uses `assetValue * capDecimalsPow / capPrice`, which accounts for the price of both the input asset and the cap token.
 However, for the initial mint, it only adjusts for decimal differences without considering the asset price.

-## Recommendation For consistency and to properly account for asset prices during the initial mint, consider updating the calculation to use the same value-based approach:
+**Recommendation:** For consistency and to properly account for asset prices during the initial mint, consider updating the calculation to use the same value-based approach:

 ```diff
 if (params.mint) {